 1. Plotting and Planning

-How to start a novel in the early stages is widely debated.
-Some people swear by extensive and thorough planning while others prefer to wing it!
+Starting a novel in the early stages is widely debated.
+Some people swear by extensive planning while others prefer to wing it.
 As you write more and find your style, you’ll learn what works for you.

-Whichever side of the fence you end up on though, all novels need at least a little bit of preliminary work.
+Whichever side of the fence you end up on though, all novels need at least a little bit of preliminary work before you begin writing.
 Whether it’s plotting, researching, character sketching, or all of the above.
 Even the most dedicated pantser needs to have some idea of what’s going on.

 It offers you a place to create, store, and organize notes.
 It keeps them close and accessible but out of the way of your main writing.
 This will save you a lot of time and effort as it eliminates a lot of shuffling and document switching that would have to happen otherwise.

-When you are ready to actually write your book, it allows you to separate everything into chapters and even more so into scenes if you wish.
-You can write in chronological order or you can jump all over the place – whatever works for you!
+When you are ready to write your book, it allows you to separate everything into chapters and even more so into scenes if you wish.
+You can write in chronological order or you can jump all over the place – whatever works for you.

 The great thing about this design is that you can easily rearrange your chapters and scenes with a simple drag-and-drop method.
 Planning out your novel can be difficult, and Squibler is designed specifically to take some pressure off the novel-writing process.

-2. How to Start a Novel With the Point of no Return
+3. How to Start a Novel With the Point of No Return

 Regardless of the style you choose to start your novel, there are a few universal elements to keep in mind.
 These are simple, flexible, but essential things that will set your story up the right way every time.

-There are a few things you should establish early on in your story that are crucial when learning how to start a novel.
+There are a few things you should establish early on in your story that are crucial when learning the ways to create a novel.

-You want your characters to end up in a position where they are making a choice or doing something that they absolutely cannot turn back from.
+You want your characters to end up in a position where they are making a choice or doing something that they cannot turn back from.
 There should either be no way your character can resist going on this path or they should have no choice.
+You should work on all the elements considering the same perspective from the very beginning.

-Do this by creating a problem for your protagonist almost right away, and establish the stakes of the story – the higher the better.
+Do this by creating a problem for your novel’s protagonist almost right away in the first scene in the novel’s beginning, and establishing the stakes of the entire story beforehand – the higher the better.
 Once you have set up the issue and led your character to their decision, create a scene that will force your character into this central conflict.

 Don’t get caught up in the exposition.
 Too much basic explanation and straight description will have your readers yawning before they finish the first chapter.